Slicing Pomerons in ultraperipheral collisions using forward neutrons from nuclear breakup: Introduction and motivation

 So far the experimental studies of UPCs have mainly been focusing on coherent and incoherent production of light and heavy vector mesons.
 In this paper, we would like to outline several possible directions of future UPC studies, which were not discussed in the review~\cite{Baltz:2007kq} due to the lack of experimental confirmations of large nuclear shadowing.
 We explore for the first time possibilities of testing the small-$x$ nuclear shadowing dynamics by measuring the rates of forward neutron production from nuclear breakup in the zero degree calorimeters (ZDCs) at the LHC.
-Our numerical studies demonstrate that the number of produced neutrons is correlated with the number of wounded nucleons (inelastic photon-nucleon interactions), which presents a complementary way to study the mechanism of nuclear shadowing of nuclear parton distributions.
-In particular, this allows one to effectively probe the centrality (impact parameter) dependence of nuclear shadowing by experimentally controlling the number of unitarity cuts of diffractive exchanges (Pomerons), which build up the leading twist nuclear shadowing.
+Our numerical studies demonstrate that the number of produced neutrons is correlated with the number of wounded nucleons (inelastic photon-nucleon interactions), which presents a complementary way to study the mechanism of nuclear shadowing.
+In particular, as follows from the title of this paper, it allows one to control the number of unitarity cuts of diffractive exchanges (Pomerons), which build up the effect of nuclear shadowing.

 This paper is organized as follows.
 In Sec.~\ref{sec:AGK} we briefly summarize expectations based on applications of the Abramovski-Gribov-Kancheli (AGK) theorem to photon-nucleus scattering, model the distribution over the number of wounded nucleons and estimate its average value in the current UPC kinematics.
-Section~\ref{sec:ZDC} presents our predictions for the distributions over the number of emitted forward neutrons from nuclear breakup in inelastic photon-nucleus scattering and its connection to parameters of the leading twist approximation of nuclear shadowing.
+Section~\ref{sec:ZDC} presents our predictions for the distributions over the number of emitted forward neutrons from nuclear breakup in inelastic photon-nucleus scattering.
 Our conclusions and outlook are given Sec.~\ref{sec:conclusions}.